 Failure to turn in the Financial Disclosure Form by the deadline will result in an infraction.
 This will be strictly enforced.
 Student account will be charged.

-Each campus organization may endorse only one candidate or party for a senate seat in each class, in the form of a written record filed with the Student Government office.
+Each campus organization may endorse only one candidate or party for a senate seat in each grade level, in the form of a written record filed with the Student Government office.

 Complete the Candidate Endorsement Form.

-- Only currently enrolled students are allowed to vote.
+- Only currently enrolled students may vote.

 - When applicable, campaigning cannot take place inside the building where voting is held.

 - All candidates and election procedures followed are bound by Student Development Rules and the SG Election Code.

 - Copies of all campaign materials must be filed and approved with Student Government before they are distributed.

 - Complaints must be filed in writing at the Student Government office, SU 2.4.

 - Who can run for Student Government?